ducmngx/ducmngx.github.io/_pages/about.md

 ***2. Safe Autonomy and Human-Robot Interaction.*** I work on creating robots that can safely operate alongside people by modeling human behavior, predicting potential failures, and designing uncertainty-aware control systems.
 This includes large-scale dataset curation for social navigation and developing collaborative manipulation frameworks.

-***3. Simulation Infrastructure for Robot Learning.*** I build scalable simulation environments and training infrastructure that accelerate robotics research, including GPU-accelerated systems supporting thousands of parallel environments and automated pipelines for realistic environment generation.
+***3. Data Pipeline for Robot Learning.*** I want to build scalable simulation environments and training infrastructure that accelerate robotics research, including GPU-accelerated systems supporting parallel environments and automated pipelines for realistic environment generation.